Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Introduction

 \subsection{Organization}

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:model}, we formulate our problem by introducing the model assumptions and performance measure; we also give plenty of examples of the fairness regularizers to illustrate the potential guidance our paper might bring to the practical scenarios.
+In Section~\ref{sec:model}, we formulate our problem by introducing the model assumptions and the performance measure; we also give plenty of examples of the balancing regularizers to illustrate the potential guidance our paper might bring to the practical scenarios.
 In Section~\ref{sec:alg}, we present our algorithm and discuss the high-level ideas of the algorithm design.
-Then we discuss reward and demand estimation (Section~\ref{sec:ucb}) and the design of the mirror descent solver (Section~\ref{sec:mirrordescent}) in details, which are two key building blocks of our algorithm.
-In Section~\ref{sec:regretanalysis}, we present and prove the main theorem that upper bounds the regret of our algorithm.
+Then we discuss reward and demand estimation (Section~\ref{sec:ucb}) and the design of the mirror descent solver (Section~\ref{sec:mirrordescent}) in detail, which are two key building blocks of our algorithm.
+In Section~\ref{sec:mainresults}, we present the main theorem that upper bounds the regret of our algorithm (the detailed proof of the main theorem is presented in Section~\ref{sec:regretanalysis} in E-Companion).
 To demonstrate the empirical performance of our policy, we conduct several numerical experiments and present the results in Section~\ref{sec:experiments}.
 In the end, we give a summary of our paper in Section~\ref{sec:conclusion}.
 The proofs of most technical lemmas and the additional experimental results are included in the supplementary materials.